100 Notable alumni of

 -

-Don Lemon is an American television journalist.
-Born in Baton Rouge, Louisiana, he anchored weekend news programs on local television stations in Alabama and Pennsylvania during his early days as a journalist.
-Lemon then worked as a news correspondent for NBC on its programming, such as Today and NBC Nightly News, after which he joined CNN in 2006, also as a correspondent.
-He later achieved prominence as the presenter of CNN Tonight beginning in 2014.
-Lemon is also a recipient of an Edward R. Murrow Award and three regional Emmy Awards.
-He is the host of Don Lemon Tonight.
+Don Renaldo Lemon-Clark is an American television journalist best known for being a host on CNN from 2014 until 2023.
+He anchored weekend news programs on local television stations in Alabama and Pennsylvania during his early days as a journalist.
+Lemon worked as a news correspondent for NBC on its programming, such as Today and NBC Nightly News.

 -